-These chilli chocolate tacos are incredible, cheaper than traditional tacos, and almost certainly more nutritious too.
-It also adds great crunch.
+These chili-chocolate tacos are incredible, cheaper than traditional tacos, and almost certainly more nutritious too.
+It also adds a great crunch.
 Dark chocolate consumed in moderation is actually healthy for you.
 It is rich in antioxidants and flavonoids.
-So sticking it in your taco may seem like an odd move but it's really all round winning.
+So sticking it in your taco may seem like an odd move but it's really all-around winning.

 Chilli Chocolate Tacos [Vegan]

 For the chilli chocolate beans:

 - 1 400g can of mixed pulses

 - 2 teaspoons carob syrup (or any other sweetener)

 - 2 teaspoons tarragon

 - 1 teaspoon chipotle chilli flakes (or any red chilli flakes)